Overview of Node Configuration Files#

 The root configuration section ergo

 encompasses essential application parameters and various other configuration subsections.
-There's also another root section scorex
+There is also another root section, scorex

-allows you to define a path to the base application directory.
+parameter allows you to define a path to the base application directory.
 You can use environment variables to override configuration parameters.
-For instance, the base directory is built relative to the user's HOME
+For instance, the base directory path is constructed relative to the user's HOME

 environment variable by default.
-Refrain from enclosing references to environment variables in quotation marks, as they'll be treated as strings and not resolved.
+Refrain from enclosing references to environment variables in quotation marks, as they will be treated as literal strings and not resolved.

 Network Settings#